Estimating Heterogeneous Causal Effect on Networks via Orthogonal Learning: Introduction

 \section{Introduction}

-Understanding causal effects on networks requires quantifying whether, and to what extent, a unit’s behavior is influenced by its interactions with others.
-The goal is to identify and measure the causal impact of network interference on individual outcomes.
-While modern data collection and social media provide large-scale network data with individual-level features, the complex structure of such data poses major challenges for causal inference.
-Traditional methods, which rely on independence assumptions, inevitably fail to capture the intricate dependencies present in real-world networks.
+Causal inference on networks studies how one unit's treatment affects not only its own outcome but also the outcomes of others.
+This setting arises naturally in social media, epidemiology, and other applications with large-scale networked data and rich individual features.
+Unlike standard causal inference, network interference induces dependence across connected units, making methods based on independence assumptions generally inapplicable.

-One of the major challenges is the inherent heterogeneity of causal effects under network interference.
-In real-world networks, both node features and the strengths of pairwise connections vary widely, so the way one unit’s outcome responds to its neighbors depends on a complex mix of individual traits and relational structure.
-Accurately capturing spillover heterogeneity is essential for identifying true causal effects and for developing theories that reflect diverse patterns of interaction across networks.

-Another key challenge is the complex confounding introduced by the network structure.
-Units connected within a network exhibit correlated behaviors, driven not only by target interference but also by latent dependencies stemming from shared traits and network topology.
-Separating spillover effect from non-causal associations arising from network topology requires sophisticated adjustments to handle high-dimensional features and latent relationships.
+Two challenges are central. \textit{First}, causal effects under network interference are inherently heterogeneous: node features and pairwise connection strengths vary widely, so a unit's response to its neighbors depends on both individual traits and relational structure.
+Capturing this heterogeneity is essential for identifying causal effects and understanding diverse interaction patterns. \textit{Second}, network structure introduces complex confounding.
+Connected units often exhibit correlated behaviors due not only to causal spillovers but also to shared traits, latent dependencies, and homophily.
+Separating spillover effects from non-causal network associations therefore requires adjustment for high-dimensional features and latent relational structure.